pkdone/mongo-multi-svr-generator/README.md

 ## Pre-Requisites

-*  Tested on Linux only (Ubuntu 14.04 x86-64) - other Linuxes should be fine, MACs may be ok too, but not tested.
+*  Tested on Linux only (Ubuntu 14.04 x86-64 - other Linuxes should be fine).
+Mac OS X hosts may be ok too, but haven't tested.
 *  Requires recent version on MongoDB (eg. 3.2.x) already installed on the local machine - earlier versions not supported due to the use of the newer feature "Config Server Replica Set".